-The style of your kitchen will depend on exactly what type of matt finish you decide to go for.
-Here, we’ll briefly set out the four main types of matt finish, before moving on to the pros and cons of matt finishes.
+Your kitchen style will depend on exactly what type of matt finish you decide to go for.
+Here, we’ll briefly set out the four main types of matt finish before moving on to the pros and cons of matt finishes.

-Lacquer is a product which is painted onto wooden surfaces, which then dries in a process known as curing, resulting in an extremely hard-wearing and durable finish.
-While typically more expensive than vinyl matt, if you opt for matt lacquer, you’ll get a lovely even finish.
+Lacquer is a product painted onto wooden surfaces, which then dries in a curing process, resulting in an extremely hard-wearing and durable finish.
+While typically more expensive than vinyl matt, you’ll get a lovely even finish if you opt for matt lacquer.

 This type of kitchen finish is great because it is relatively cheap, very durable, and is extremely resistant to delamination.
 For this reason, this option is attractive for those looking to renovate their kitchen for the long-term.
 The downside to matt laminate is that the surface could be a little smoother.

 If you want all the positives of matt laminate without the downside of a slightly rough finish, then a silk matt laminate is the option for you.
 The best part is you can upgrade to a silk matt laminate for a modest price increase, which will give you a glorious smooth finish due to the premium quality laminate, which is used.
 Again, this is a durable option that will last a long time.